moode-player/docs/setup_guide.md

 [Quick help](https://github.com/moode-player/docs/blob/main/Quickhelp.pdf)  contains instructions for navigating Moode and using its features including Multiroom audio.
 Quick help is located on the Main Menu which is accessed via the `m` in the upper right of the WebUI.

-# 2. Creating a boot SD Card
+# 2. Creating the boot media

-Before you can access Moode a pre-built image must be configured and written to a micro SD Card using the official [Raspberry Pi Imager](https://www.raspberrypi.com/software/).
+Use the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) to download a Moode release image from the `Media Player OS` section, configure it with required login userid/password and SSH terminal access, and optional WiFi SSID/password, then write the image to the boot media.
+Types of boot media include micro SDcard, USB drive and NVMe drive.

-__IMPORTANT!__ The image must be configured with a userid, password and SSH enabled or Moode will not function correctly.
+__IMPORTANT!__ The image must be configured with a login userid/password and SSH enabled or Moode will not function correctly.
 Refer to the [Pi Imager Tutorial](#5-pi-imager-tutorial) section for step by step instructions.

-Download links for the Pi Imager and Moode pre-built images are available on the Download page at [moodeaudio.org](https://moodeaudio.org) Pre-built images can also be conveniently selected directly in the `Media Player OS` section of the Imager.

 # 3. Starting up the system